jasonwiesner/jason-sdc-journal/journal.md

 ## Phase 3: Deploy the Service and Proxy

-Deployed both service and proxy through EC2 t2.micro instances as in FEC:
+### Deploying Service & Proxy through EC2 Ubuntu Instances:

-* Congfigure and launch EC2 instance in AWS
+* Configure and launch EC2 instance in AWS

 * Connect to instance through SSH: